Last Updated on

 I don't want you to make the same mistake I made, so here's a quick guide to get started:

-I like using Constant Contact to collect & send emails. *Constant Contact has a 60 day free trial (no credit-card required).
+Constant Contact is a better choice for businesses to collect & send emails and they have a 60-day free trial (no credit card required).
 After that their pricing starts as low as $20/month but I was able to get you 20% off if you click here!

 2. Set up Opt-In Box on Your Blog

 Whenever you want to get your visitors' email addresses to send them emails/newsletters, you'll need an “opt-in-box”.
-You can find plenty of tutorials on how to set them up on your blog.
-No matter if you're using Blogspot/Tumblr/Wordpress.com or Weebly.
-If you need a tutorial, just send me an email and I'll give it to you.
+You can find plenty of tutorials on how to set them up on your blog, but ActiveCampaign has a free WordPress plugin to take the headache out of the process.

 3. Start Sending Emails

 Many (if not all) successful bloggers collect emails.
 It's a long-term strategy that will help you to build your blog bigger and better.
-There's even a saying “Money is in the list”.
+There's even a saying “The money is in the list”, and it's completely true.

 Like always, if you have any questions, feel free to contact me.
 I'm always helping my subscribers and I read and respond to every email.